orbs-network/orbs-spec/behaviors/smart-contracts/orbs-system-contracts/voting.md

     * If above return an error indicating: Resubmit in the next elections.
   * `delegation_block_height` = `ethereum_block_height`.
   * `delegation_tx_index` = `ethereum_tx_index`.
-* Process the delegation by calling `RecordDelegationData(stakeholder, to, delegation_block_height, delegation_block_index, VOTING_CONTRACT)`
+* Process the delegation by calling `mirrorDelegationData(stakeholder, to, delegation_block_height, delegation_block_index, VOTING_CONTRACT)`

-#### RecordDelegationByTransfer(bytes txid)
+#### mirrorDelegationByTransfer(bytes txid)
 > Access: external
-> Records an Ethereum delegation by transfer transaction by calling `RecordDelegationData`.
+> Mirrors an Ethereum delegation by transfer transaction by calling `mirrorDelegationData`.
-> RecordDelegation may only be called during the vote mirroring period.
+> mirrorDelegation may only be called during the vote mirroring period.

 * Check the that vote mirroring period did not end
   * `ethereum_block_height` < `election_block_height` + `parameter.VOTE_MIRORING_PERIOD_LENGTH_IN_BLOCKS`.